Ever wondered what are the most important questions to ask when choosing a primary school?

 If the school’s philosophy on extra-curricular activities doesn’t tally with yours, can you (and will you want to) pay for alternative out-of-school activities to fill the gap?

-What are the lunch options?
+What are the lunch options at your primary school?

 Until your child starts school, you won’t realise just how big a part of their day the lunch break can be.
+But this is definitely one of the most important questions to ask when choosing a primary school.

 For the first two years, more often than not, it’s literally the ONLY thing they remember.
 When they’ve forgotten what lessons they did, who they played with, and what they played in gym, they’ll remember it was sausages and apple pie for lunch.